xXdaWeagodXx/Akouz-OSU-7k-Keypad/README.md

 the size and placement of the keys are created by my taste.

-I recommend you to design the physical machine by your likeings
+I recommend you to design the physical machine by your taste

 Default :